-Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition universally recognized statewide)
+Official state symbol Wyoming State Colors Semi-official (no formal legislative designation; University of Wyoming tradition used statewide)

 Official color palette of Wyoming